Empirical sandwich variance estimator for iterated conditional expectation g-computation: G-computation

-To avoid using the bootstrap to estimate the variance, we express the ICE g-computation estimator as an M-estimator \cite{stefanski_calculus_2002}.
+To avoid using the bootstrap to estimate the variance, we express the ICE g-computation estimator via estimating equations.
 Let $\boldsymbol{\theta}$ be a $v$-dimensional vector, where $v$ is finite.
-An M-estimator, $\hat{\boldsymbol{\theta}}$, is the solution to the estimating equation
+The estimator $\hat{\boldsymbol{\theta}}$, often referred to as a M-estimator or Z-estimator \cite{stefanski_calculus_2002, kosorok_z-estimators_2008}, is the solution to the estimating equation